marcop135/bullframe.css/README.md

 ### No weird IE hacks and IE10+ support

 I used some IE hacks to fix form elements in IE8 and IE9.
-If you don't like hacks in your (S)CSS code, there are two builds IE10+ `bullframe-ie10+.css` and `bullframe-utilities-ie10+.css` where IE8-9 hacks are removed.
+If you don't like hacks in your (S)CSS code, there are six IE10+ build like `bullframe-ie10+.css` and `bullframe-utilities-ie10+.css` where IE8-9 hacks are removed.

 ## What's included